 Here’s some mental health advice that’s long overdue: start journaling!

 For as long as people have been able to write, they’ve been recording their thoughts.
 In fact, one of the earliest instances of journaling occurs in the Meditations of Emperor Marcus Aurelius, which date back all the way to the 2nd century AD.
-Sure, not all of us are busy ruling an empire or pondering the “transience of the physical world,” but each day presents us new and unforeseen challenges that can make it difficult to keep our heads on straight.
-That’s where journals for stress come in.
+Sure, not all of us are busy ruling an empire or pondering the “transience of the physical world,” but each day presents us with new and unforeseen challenges that can make it difficult to keep our heads on straight.
+That’s where journaling for stress and anxiety comes in.

-A stress journal allows individuals to really narrow in on the internal (and external) struggles that follow us throughout our day.
-According to the University of Rochester Medical Center, keeping a stress journal can help you prioritize problems, fears, and concerns; track symptoms day-to-day so that you can recognize triggers and learn ways to better control them; and provide an opportunity for positive self-talk and identifying negative thoughts and behaviors.
+Adding time to your daily routine to write in a stress and anxiety journal allows individuals to really narrow in on the internal (and external) struggles that follow us throughout our day.
+According to the University of Rochester Medical Center, keeping a stress journal can help you prioritize problems, fears, and concerns; track symptoms day-to-day so that you can recognize triggers and learn ways to better control them, and provide an opportunity for positive self-talk and identifying negative thoughts and behaviors.

 “Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God.”